Bomi-Mia-Jung/Artificial-Intelligence-AI-Pacman-Game-Agent/README.md

 ![reflextAgentGameplay](https://github.com/Bomi-Mia-Jung/Artificial-Intelligence-AI-Pacman-Game-Agent/assets/77511489/548708c4-9e39-426c-992d-ed7e87922804)
 (python pacman.py -p ReflexAgent -l testClassic)

 Here is a slightly more sophisticated decision-making pacman, who considers not only the current state, but also future possible states and the strategies of his ghost opponents.

-The following shows my adversarial Pacman with minimax- note that he isn't too great at gameplay against ghosts just yet, and he ends up dying.
-But don't worry- we'll make him better as we go.
-Here's my first adversarial Pacman agent, whose thinking process is very slow and whose gamestate evaluation methods aren't great (he's not interested in food- he just wants to avoid his adversaries for now):
+Here's my first adversarial Pacman agent, implemented with Minimax.

 ![minimaxGameplay](https://github.com/Bomi-Mia-Jung/Artificial-Intelligence-AI-Pacman-Game-Agent/assets/77511489/d6519a2b-56b3-4b70-b633-bc072772bfeb)
 (python pacman.py -p MinimaxAgent -a depth=3 -l smallClassic)

+This first version of adversarial Pacman is not great- his thinking process  is very slow, and the way he evaluates game states aren't great (he's not interested in food- he just wants to avoid ending up near his adversaries for now).
+But not to worry- I keep improving him as I go!

 Next is my implementation of a MinimaxAgent WITH alpha-beta pruning:

 ![AlphaBetaGameplay](https://github.com/Bomi-Mia-Jung/Artificial-Intelligence-AI-Pacman-Game-Agent/assets/77511489/99a349f8-e8a1-4675-b6eb-fa457a2175e3)
 (python pacman.py -p AlphaBetaAgent -a depth=3 -l smallClassic)

-Pacman is faster to think and ends up with a slightly better score- but we'll try to make him even better.
+This Pacman is faster to think and ends up with a slightly better score.

-The ghosts I'm putting him up against move in with a certain degree of randomness, but minimax assumes optimal behavior of opponents.
+Note that the ghosts I'm putting Pacman up against are moving in with a certain degree of randomness, but the minimax algorithm assumes optimal behavior of opponents.
 Using the Expectimax adversarial gameplay algorithm, we can make Pacman perform better in such uncertain environments where chance is involved.
 Here is my final food-chomping, ghost-busting pacman with expectimax, combined with a better evaluation function!

 ![ExpectimaxGameplay](https://github.com/Bomi-Mia-Jung/Artificial-Intelligence-AI-Pacman-Game-Agent/assets/77511489/c4ca55f5-723b-4d7c-abd7-a63a50cbf6ef)
 (python pacman.py -p ExpectimaxAgent -a depth=3 -l smallClassic --frameTime=0.05 (using betterEvaluationFunction))